railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    *Automatically suggesting the production orders.*

 Clearly it's also possible to start production manually.
-To do this you can use the menu *Manufacturing > Production Orders > New Production Order*.
+To do this you can use the menu :menuselection:`Manufacturing --> Production Orders --> New Production Order`.

 If you haven't installed the 'Just-In-Time' planning module ``mrp_jit``, you should start the calculation of requirements for Open ERP managed automatically the production order using the different system rules.
-To do this use the menu *Manufacturing > Calculate all requirements*.
+To do this use the menu :menuselection:`Manufacturing --> Calculate all requirements`.

 Workflow for complete production
 =================================